Resource Definitions

 humanitec/dns-cloudflare

-Driver requires the Cloudflare Zone ID and the parent domain to be specified while the
+requires the Cloudflare Zone ID and the parent domain to be specified as Driver inputs:

 humanitec/dns-wildcard